 Card-based lock systems offer enough advantages that hoteliers are willing to put up with a little clunkiness and inconvenience.
 Onity’s perspective was: why should they have to?

-Most of these problems stemmed from the lock’s monolithic design and very limited visual instruction on how to get the card reader to work right the first time.
-The most common configuration was a single, blocky unit that combined card reader, door handle and locking mechanism, all mounted awkwardly to the face of the door.
+Most of these problems stemmed from the lock’s monolithic design and limited visual instruction on how to get the card reader to work right the first time.
+The most common configuration was a single, blocky unit that combined card reader, door handle, and locking mechanism, all mounted awkwardly to the face of the door.

 While this common solution was sturdy and relatively easy to install, you’d be hard-pressed to find a hotel interior where it looks at home.
 It also ties the designer’s hands by offering a one-size-fits-all solution in what should be a hospitable, considered space.
 Our research revealed a huge demand for flexibility and clarity, and led us toward a redesign that separates the card reader and handle into two parts.

 Our research revealed a huge demand for flexibility and clarity.